 I probed Albert on the music industry (“It’s always changed, from whenever music was invented.
 There’s always good music and bad music, and there still is…”) and whether there were any modern musicians he had been listening to as of late: “I got into Justin Bieber at one point.
 I really think he’s a talented guy.
 I was really fascinated by his Christmas album.
 I also love Drake.”
 The surprise on my face was clearly evident as Albert laughed: “I’m not who people think I am!”

 I was beginning to believe this, but it’s incredibly hard to ignore a career that most of us can only dream of.
 But what if he hadn’t gone down the path of being a musician?
 What would he be then?
 “Something where I could help humanity, nature or animals.
 It’s not about how much money I would make or not make.
 I don’t even know how much I have now.”
 (I made a mental note to let him pick up the bill.)
 “At the end of the day, it doesn’t really matter.
 Life is not about money.
 It’s nice to have, but I’ve been on the other side.
 I’m just grateful to be alive and healthy.”
+He says that he would still donate to music foundations since music is still a part of his life.

 At 76 years young, Albert seems a man twenty years his junior.
 What’s his secret to a healthy life?
 “I have an Actimel and some vitamins first thing in the morning, then I go running.
 After that I might have a bowl with raspberries, blueberries, and half a pear, and some gluten-free cornflakes and rice milk.
 I also drink three or four litres of water a day.
 For dinner, sometimes I make chicken fricassee, or rosto,” Albert recalls how his mother would teach him how to make Gibraltarian dishes.
 “I try to eat healthy,” he adds.